AerialDave144/H3-Scenario-Tag-Tree-Exporter/README.md

 # H3-Scenario-Tag-Tree-Exporter
 This script exports the tag tree for .scenario tag files for the H3EK into a new folder.
 This is helpful for sharing all the relevant scenario tag files.
-When copying shared tags to your main tags folder, always be mindful of duplicate tags.
+When copying tags to your main tags folder, always be mindful of duplicate tags.
 It is always recommended to keep a backup of your main tags folder.

 Note: You need to have Python installed on your computer to run this script.